NukeMail

 addy.ioaddy.io

-An excellent open-source alias service at just $1/month, but like SimpleLogin, it is an alias tool rather than a disposable email service.
-Worth considering if you want privacy on a budget and do not mind managing a permanent alias system.
+This is a solid open-source alias service that costs only $1 per month.
+Just like SimpleLogin, it works as an alias tool instead of a disposable email service.
+You should consider it if you want privacy on a budget and don't mind managing a permanent alias system.

 Pros